Colorings of unrooted tree-based networks and related graphs: Results

 \begin{theorem} Let $k\geq 2$ and let $H$ be a graph with $k$-basis $G$ such that $\chi(G)\leq k$.
 Then $\chi(H) \leq k$. \end{theorem}

 In order to see that Theorem \ref{thm:main} provides the desired answer to Question \ref{qu:coloring}, we need to make a connection between strongly tree-based networks and graphs with a $k$-basis.
-This is done by the following proposition.
+This is done by Proposition \ref{prop:treebased_network} which has been stated earlier.